 Give this a try by following the OpenRewrite Quickstart Guide or one of the tutorials, such as "Automatically fix Checkstyle violations" or “Migrate to Java 21.”

-OpenRewrite is computationally expensive: it takes source code as text, produces LSTs for it using the compiler, applies the recipe, and produces new source code as text.
+OpenRewrite is computationally expensive: it takes source code as text, produces LSTs for it using the compiler, applies the recipe, and then produces new source code as text.
 That means that for each recipe run, the OpenRewrite build tools must start from scratch.

 The Moderne Platform batch-builds and serializes LSTs, and stores them on disk, enabling fast, real-time actions and analysis across your codebase all the time.
 This means that LSTs are built once, and then shared across teams for whatever work they are doing.
 It results in significant time and infrastructure cost savings.